sayfjawad/elevenproof-rest-api/README.md

 Dutch) (BSN Burger Service Nummer, Bank Account number, etc...)

 ## How the eleven proof works
+This example uses the Dutch implementation of the eleven proof for the social security number equivalent 'BSN - Burger Service Nummer'.

 | BSN number  | 0 | 5 | 6 | 7 | 0 | 4 | 0 | 3 | 0 | 5 |

 |             | #1  | #2  | #3  | #4  | #5  | #6  | #7  | #8  | #9  |        |     |        |   |